JNUYoung/JNUYoung/README.md

 -->

 ### 👨🏻‍💻  About Me
-- 🤔   A CS postgraduate intrested in cybersecurity,grap deep learning and web development.
+- 🤔   A CS postgraduate intrested in cybersecurity,graph deep learning and web development.
-- 🌱   Learning more about AI and software engineering.
+- 🌱   Learning more about elegant coding and software development.
+- 🔭   Currently focusing on graph-based cyber attack detection.

 ![Dusai's GitHub stats](https://github-readme-stats.vercel.app/api?username=JNUYoung)